 Non-Medical Treatment for Dual Diagnosis

 A concept that runs strongly throughout the treatment process for addiction is learning how to handle one’s life in a healthy and effective manner.
 In certain cases, medications may be necessary; however, it is possible to manage anxiety and stress in such a way that medication may be reduced or eliminated.
-Cognitive behavioral therapy is one such technique, as are alternative and complementary treatments available, such as equine-assisted therapy or Muir Wood’s Adventure Therapy Program.
+Cognitive behavioral therapy is one such technique, as are alternative and complementary treatments available, such as Muir Wood’s Adventure Therapy Program.
 This program is designed to help your teenaged son reduce emotional issues, increase levels of confidence and responsibility, and build his self-concept.
 Call us today for more information.